 When this happens, you have to be calm and you have to tell them who you are and that you are doing everything you can to help them.
 You should not show them that you are panicking because you may just lead the victim to panic and it will only aggravate the shock.

-Open the Victim’s Airway
+Opening the Victim’s Airway in an Emergency Situation

 The next step you need to do is to ensure that the victim’s airway is free of any obstruction.
 Clearing the airway is as simple as tilting the victim’s head backward by putting two fingers on their chin and slightly pushing down their forehead with your other hand.

 However, you have to be careful in doing this, especially when the accident may possibly have the victim sustain spine or neck injuries.